ttwishing/anyex/README.rst

-CCXT – CryptoCurrency eXchange Trading Library
+anyex – ANY EXchange trading library
 ==============================================

 |Build Status| |npm| |PyPI| |NPM Downloads| |NSP Status| |Gitter| |Supported Exchanges| |Open Collective|

 A JavaScript / Python / PHP library for cryptocurrency trading and e-commerce with support for many bitcoin/ether/altcoin exchange markets and merchant APIs.

-The **CCXT** library is used to connect and trade with cryptocurrency / altcoin exchanges and payment processing services worldwide.
+The **anyex** library is used to connect and trade with cryptocurrency / altcoin exchanges and payment processing services worldwide.
 It provides quick access to market data for storage, analysis, visualization, indicator development, algorithmic trading, strategy backtesting, bot programming, webshop integration and related software engineering.

 It is intended to be used by **coders, developers, technically-skilled traders, data-scientists and financial analysts** for building trading algorithms on top of it.